 Protocol

 CERN’s new data centre, numbered building 775, will be a modern and energy-efficient structure which will meet the new computing needs of the community.
+It is scheduled to be operational in the second half of 2023.
 (Image: CERN)

 By the time the HL-LHC starts up in 2029, the total computing capacity required by the experiments is expected to have grown by up to a factor of 10.
 To meet these increased needs, a new data centre in Prévessin, the construction of which began in April 2022, will provide computing resources of up to a total energy power requirement of 12 megawatts, which will be delivered in three phases.
 The objective is to achieve a power usage effectiveness (PUE—an indicator used for measuring the energy efficiency of a data centre) of around 1.1.
 For context, the global average PUE for large data centres is around 1.5, with new data centres typically achieving between 1.2 and 1.4 (the closer to 1.0, the better the score).
 The PUE of the existing CERN Data Centre in Meyrin is about 1.5.
 Energy efficiency is a key consideration in this project, which includes plans for a system to recover heat to heat all 73 buildings on the Prévessin site.